gofynd/fdk-client-python/documentation/platform/ORDER.md

 | body | [CourierPartnerTrackingDetails](#CourierPartnerTrackingDetails) | yes | Request body |

-Modify courier partner tracking details for a given shipment id or awb no.
+This endpoint allows users to post courier partner tracking details for a given shipment id or awb no. The service will add entry for courier partner statuses and will be saved to oms.

 *Returned Response:*